justinwylie033/SET09102_portfolio-main/week5_documentation.md

 Second, copy the doxygen comments from your code into your portfolio and provide some descriptive commentary on their purpose and structure.
-Use screenshots showing the HTML content that is generated from your code to illustrate your explanation.
+Use screenshots showing the HTML content that is generated from your code to illustrate your <h3> Explanation </h3>.

 Finally, highlight three examples from your code where you have eliminated the need for comments by adhering to the principles of clean code.